Many eCommerce stores find it challenging to grow online revenue.

 - Write blog posts that help people.
 55% of marketers say blogging is their top priority.
 That’s because blog content helps bring in organic search traffic, plus brings awareness to your company.

-Want to bring in a steady flow of potential customers to your site?
+Want to bring in a steady flow of potential customers to your money-making ecommerce website?
 Start by boosting awareness.
 The more people you attract, the better the chance they’ll consider you when they need your products or services.

 eCommerce Conversion Funnel Step 2: Engage

 Your top funnel is a lean, mean, lead-generating machine.
-You’re posting consistently on social.
+You’re posting consistently on social media.
 Social engagement is growing.
 People are visiting your store.
 You’re excited — but now what?

 Turn those visitors into leads by collecting information.